Cosi-166/webservice_demo/readme.md

 #### Demos

-* **RailsServiceDemo**: A very simple Rails application that illustrates how a Rails application can *serve* up a Webservice.
-It turns out to be just a controller which returns JSON.
 * **Json_xml_ruby.rb:** Working with Web Services will require various data formats.
 This example illustrates conversions between xml, json and text in Ruby.

 * **stockprice_api.rb:** Work with the quandl API retrieve stock prices and convert them from JSON to a hash.
+Illustrates getting data out of an API and manipulating it.

 * **memoize_tdd_stockprice.rb** Illustrate TDD and caching of data of stock prices

-* **weatherman_client.rb** Use of the weatherman API
+* **RailsServiceDemo**: A very simple Rails application that illustrates how a Rails application can *serve* up a Webservice.
+It turns out to be just a controller which returns JSON.